 Over time, the need may arise to update your estate plan.
 If you have a living trust as part of your plan, it is likely that the trust needs to be modified as well.
-Trust amendments are not overly burdensome and can be accomplished quickly.
+Trust amendments are not overly burdensome and can be accomplished quickly by amending a trust.
 There are certain important considerations, however, that should be made prior to execution.

-Consider These Important Items Before Amending Your Trust
+Consider These Important Items Before Amending A Trust

 When evaluating the need for an update to your living trust, consider the following:

 - Carefully review the terms of the existing trust and pinpoint the sections that no longer align with your goals or needs.

 - Discuss with your attorney whether there are options available that would better accomplish these goals or satisfy your needs.

 - If you decide that a provision should be replaced, carefully craft the exact wording that you would like to use, and incorporate it into your amendment.

 - If you decide that the provision should just be removed, assess with your attorney whether that creates any gaps or holes in your trust overall that need to be dealt with.

 - Review the proposed amendment with your attorney, and possibly your tax advisor as well.
 It is important to understand any tax ramifications upfront, though typically amending a living trust should not create a tax problem.

 - Ensure that any person or entity who is keeping a copy of your trust understands that the trust has been amended.
 It is important to provide this person or entity with a copy of such amendment.